jfgrissom/passport-xumm/README.md

 XUMM_PVT_KEY=<YOUR-XUMM-API-SECRET-HERE>
 ```

+## Auth Token

+You'll receive an auth token, token creation time, and token expiration time from the Xumm Service.
+There should not need to be a need to generate an auth token locally.

 ## End To End Authentication Workflow

 There is a diagram of the following sequence in the docs directory of this repo.